sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 - **BLAST database errors**:
   - Ensure BLAST databases have been created with `-parse_seqids` flag
   - Check that the paths to reference files are correct
+  - Verify the BLAST database files (.nhr, .nin, .nsq) exist and are not corrupted

 - **Empty GFF files**:
   - Verify that orthologs exist in all species